-Figure 10: MATCH user interfaces (left: elicit stimulus; right: response alternatives)
+Figure 11: MATCH user interfaces (left: elicit stimulus; right: response alternatives)

-In the header, information about the current test status including stimulus levels and subject's response is provided (see Table 5).
-For example, the header in Figure 10 (right image) shows that the word is presented at 40 dB HL.
+In the header, information about the current test status including stimulus levels and patient's response is provided (see Table 5).
+For example, the header in Figure 11 (right image) shows that the word is presented at 40 dB HL.
 The correct answer is at the bottom right image (door).
 One item has already been tested.
-The previous word has been correctly selected by the subject.
+The previous word has been correctly selected by the patient.

-Speech level Correct word Number of items Response Value [dB HL] 4 Image position index (5): 0 2 1 3 Number of tested items 6 correct item selected incorrect item selected
+Speech level Correct word Number of items Response Value [dB HL] 4 Image position index (5): 0 2 1 3 Number of tested items (6) correct item selected incorrect item selected 7